 All of my soap recipes require some basic soap making ingredients & equipment, let’s take a detailed look at what you need & where to buy supplies at reasonable prices.

 Soap Making Ingredients

-Many of these items can be found in your local stores and Amazon also offers a wide variety, or you may already have them to hand.
+Many of these items can be found in your local stores or via my ingredients store on Amazon, or you may already have them to hand.

 But for the sake of convenience, I wanted to give you my thoughts and tips on each item, along with some direct links making it easy to purchase your soap making ingredients from my favorite places.

 Lye is a necessary ingredient used in the cold process soapmaking recipes, it has become a little more difficult item to buy throughout local retailers.

 However, I have managed to buy lye at Nurture Soap, which is a specialist online soap store.
 I have purchased it specifically for cold-process soapmaking, and yes it works beautifully.

 With many of my projects calling for natural oils as ingredients, I’ve developed a comprehensive essential oil guide and a carrier oils guide to help you choose what to use.
 If you want your soap to be totally natural, these both show a wealth of information on the uses and properties of many soapmaking oils.

 For Fragrance oils

 I recommend Nurture Soap.
 They have a dedicated page on all of the fragrance oils you will need, and their oils are specifically designed for soapmaking.